Helpful Tips to Keep You Safe During Carnival

 Mardi Gras is a glorious time for New Orleans: merriment, laughter, and spectacle abound all around.
-It can be dazzling and intoxicating.
+With all of the floats, throws, and music, it can be dazzling and intoxicating.

 It can be so bewildering, in fact, that it can lead you to let your guard down to the point where someone can easily take advantage of you.
 For those joining the city's Mardi Gras celebration and those who have been here their whole lives, it's important to stay aware of your surroundings and keep yourself safe.

 Be sure to bring your phone charger (wall outlet and cord) with you.
 You may also want to carry a fully-charged backup battery.

 If you find yourself in an unfamiliar part of town or in a bad situation, you don't want to be caught without the ability to call for help.
 Some phones also have an SOS system that can send text messages and your location to certain contacts in your phone.

 Keep your phone, charger, keys, cash, cards, etc. in a small secure bag like a theft-proof fanny pack or a traveler's wallet that goes under your shirt.
 If you are carrying a purse, use one with a zipper and keep it zipped up and secured under your arm.

 Don't hang the purse on the back of your chair at restaurants and bars where it can be accessed by others.
 Large purses may make you more of a target, so use a smaller bag and only carry essential items.
 Keep your wallet in your front pocket where it's more difficult for a thief to grab without you noticing.

 Do not wander down empty streets late at night or in the early morning hours

 This is the time when you are more likely to be targeted for a crime.
 Stay in populated, well-lit areas, and travel in groups of people if you do walk around town late at night.